julienlargetpiet/Simple_compression/README.md

 };
 ```

+[Note]
+If a directory is empty it won't be taken in count.

 # Forbidden characters

 Compression keys used for compression are `^<>$;[]~\\*` and should not be used inside a document.